nextstrain/ncov/docs/setup.md

 ```
 conda activate nextstrain
-snakemake --cores 3 --profile ./my_profiles/getting_started
+snakemake --cores 4 --profile ./my_profiles/getting_started
 ```

 The `getting_started` profile produces a minimal global phylogeny for visualization in auspice.
-This workflow should complete in XX minutes on a MacBook Pro with three cores.
+This workflow should complete in about 5 minutes on a MacBook Pro (2.7 GHz Intel Core i5) with four cores.

 ## 4. Visualize the phylogeny for example data